 Like most things these days, HPTs come with a use-by date as well.
 So, when you buy it from that store counter, make sure you’ve checked the expiry date for the kit for greater efficacy and accuracy.

 Do not check just one day after having unprotected sex!
 It is advisable to take the test after at least 10 days of having unprotected sex with your partner.
 Now, there are tests that promise accuracy even four days before a missed period.
 You can also take it after you missed your periods.
 This is because the amount of hCG in your urine increases with time and so and is highest after the first day of missed periods.

 Most of us treat the finer instructions as if they’re there merely for decoration.
 But it’s important to be extremely cautious when it comes to tests.
 Different kits come with different mechanisms and standards, so it is best to read the instructions twice and carefully.
 Using clean bowls, having a certain amount of urine to test, etc are things you should not compromise upon, if the kit specifies not to.

 It is always better to do an HPT again within 21 days of unprotected sex.
 False negatives (tests that return negative despite you being pregnant) are not impossible and it’s better to be to test again when the hCG, if there is any, in your urine is bound to rise!
 Blood tests can be accurate than HPT’s so that could be another option for re-testing

-Remember that panic creates more problems than it solves.
+Now that you know how to check pregnancy at home, remember that panic creates more problems than it solves.
 Sure, the news of pregnancy is a lot to take in when you aren’t prepared for it.
 But nothing is impossible to solve with dialogue and calm.
 There are many options to deal with an unplanned pregnancy.
 Consulting a doctor is a must.
 Rope in your partner, friends, and loved ones too to ease the process and make a well thought out decision.